rinigus/pure-maps/geocoders/README.md

 dictionaries of geocoding results, with each dictionary having keys `title`, `description`, `x` and `y`.

-To download data you should always use `poor.http.request_url` or `poor.http.request_json` in order to use Poor's user-agent and default timeout and error handling.
+To download data you should always use `poor.http.get` or `poor.http.get_json` in order to use Poor's user-agent and default timeout and error handling.
 See the geocoders shipped with Poor for examples, but note that you should be able to get by with a lot less code if your geocoding service returns concise, human-readable results.